I have a confession to make, one that’s bound to cause old ladies to clutch their pearls in shock and make babies cry:

 The switcheroo served another purpose.
 In the last scene of the movie, it’s emphasized that George wound up getting more money than he needed to help him out of his jam with Mr. Potter.

-Remember, George never got to see the world, never got to go to school and was trapped in a job he hated working for a slave driver and despicable human being.
+Remember, George never got to see the world, never got to go to school and was trapped in a job he hated.
 He didn’t even get to go on his honeymoon.
 He did that so that the people who donated the money–especially Harry–got to achieve their life’s goals and live happy, fulfilled lives.
 So how were these few dollars that George received supposed to make up for a lifetime of sacrifice and misery?

 But with the switcheroo, you’re not supposed to remember all that.
 You’re supposed to get so wrapped up in the drama involving Mr. Potter that when George later gets all this money, you forget the larger context of why he was despondent in the first place (the lifetime of sacrifices that he was forced to make) and think that he was given some kind of bountiful reward that more than made up for his personal suffering.